Dragdead/ER-AHK/README.md

   - Sort (T?)
   - Open Help Menu (? or Right click)
   - Two-hand weapon (E + Left click/Right click)
-The main consequence of these conflicts is that hardswapping is impossible, added annoyances include cancelling any interaction with a menu (NPC/Main Menu) when moving left and
+The main consequence of these conflicts is that hardswapping is impossible, added annoyances include cancelling any interaction with a menu (NPC/Main Menu)